NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``SystemIdentifier``                                   id                             Yes                 Unique identifier ``FloorArea``                                          double   ft2      > 0          Yes                 Space floor area ``extension/ManualJInputs/InternalLoadsSensible``      double   Btu/hr   >= 0         No [#]_   See [#]_  Conditioned space sensible internal loads for cooling design load
+  ``extension/ManualJInputs/InternalLoadsLatent``        double   Btu/hr   >= 0         No [#]_   See [#]_  Conditioned space latent internal loads for cooling design load
   ``extension/ManualJInputs/NumberofOccupants``          integer           >= 0         No [#]_   See [#]_  Conditioned space number of occupants for cooling design load
   ``extension/ManualJInputs/FenestrationLoadProcedure``  string            See [#]_     No        standard  Conditioned space fenestration load procedure [#]_
   =====================================================  =======  =======  ===========  ========  ========  ==============================================

   .. [#] InternalLoadsSensible must be provided for all spaces or no spaces.
   .. [#] If InternalLoadsSensible not provided for a conditioned space, the home's total internal sensible loads are apportioned to each space by floor area.
+  .. [#] InternalLoadsLatent must be provided for all spaces or no spaces.
+  .. [#] If InternalLoadsLatent not provided for a conditioned space, the home's total internal latent loads are apportioned to each space by floor area.
   .. [#] NumberofOccupants must be provided for all spaces or no spaces.
   .. [#] If NumberofOccupants not provided for a conditioned space, the home's total number of occupants are apportioned to each space by floor area.
   .. [#] FenestrationLoadProcedure choices are "standard" or "peak".